- 1 CBD Oil for Alzheimer’s Disease – Sundowning & Disorientation in Dementia

 One big reason people started looking into neuroplasticity are disorders that relate to dementia.
 Using this to help treat dementia or Alzheimer’s Disease is also a possibility in the future.
 As mentioned above, neuroplasticity declines with aging, which many feels goes hand in hand with dementia.
 The main idea is that we can use neuroplasticity to help increase or maintain cognitive performance in those at risk for Alzheimer’s Disease or for those in the early stages of it.

-But further extensive research is needed to understand the long-term effects of taking cannabis, and whether it is an effective and safe way to tackle dementia symptoms.
-At this time, there are little to no studies providing evidence indicating that cannabis or CBD Oil can stop, reverse, decrease neuroplasticity, or prevent dementia.
-There are not any research studies that prove cannabis, or products such as CBD Oil can stop, slow, reverse or prevent diseases that decrease neuroplasticity and cause dementia.
+Further extensive research is needed to understand the long-term effects of taking cannabis, and whether it is an effective and safe way to tackle dementia symptoms.
+At this time, there is little to no studies providing evidence indicating that cannabis or CBD Oil can stop, reverse, decrease neuroplasticity, or prevent dementia.
 Some limited studies suggest that cannabis could help manage and decrease a few behavioral symptoms of dementia, such as aggression and agitation.

 Always talk to your health-care provider if you have any questions or concerns about cannabis use and the risk of dementia or other brain disorders before initiating any non-traditional health regime.
 Nonetheless, there have been no large-scale clinical trials on the effects of cannabis or CBD Oil in people living with dementia.